GoogleChromeLabs/squoosh/README.md

 [Squoosh] is an image compression web app that allows you to dive into the advanced options provided by various image compressors.

-# CLI
+# API & CLI

-[Squoosh now has a CLI](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli) that allows you to compress many images at once.
+Squoosh now has [an API](https://github.com/GoogleChromeLabs/squoosh/tree/dev/api) and [a CLI](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli) that allows you to compress many images at once.

 # Privacy